DorothyTamYiLing/GWarrange/documents/tutorials.md

 2) Plotting intact kmers without N for visualising interior sequence content of rearrangements :

 Genome position of intact kmers without N from /ext100_merge3_ISreplaced_genomes (minimal IS extension and merging overlapping IS only) are plotted.
-Only kmers with unqiue genome position information (by rounding off to the nearest multiple of 1000) are kept for plotting (as shown in clus1clus2_47_ext100_merge3_outdir/kmers_noN/*kmer4plot.txt files).
+Only kmers with unqiue genome position information (by rounding off to the nearest multiple of 1000 using default -intkrd flag value) are kept for plotting (as shown in clus1clus2_47_ext100_merge3_outdir/kmers_noN/*kmer4plot.txt files).
 Plots for intact kmers can be found in folder clus1clus2_47_ext100_merge3_outdir/kmers_noN.

 Plot of intact kmers that show rearrangements in two genome regions that are significantly associated with structural phenotype.